kneron/document_center/docs/toolchain/appendix/yolo_example.md

 > This document is writen for toolchain v0.30.0.
 If any description is not consistent with the latest toolchain, please refer to the main toolchain manual.

+## Tricks for deploying yolo-type detection models and anker based detection models

+1. set quantization config (for 730 only)
+	1. input 8bit
+	2. const input 16bit
+	3. output 8bit
+	4. weight mixlight or 8bit
+	5. data mixlight or mixbalance

+2. Model structure
+	1. anker based detection model has the following outputs
+		1. class scores with shape 1x class # x pixel # at scale 0, 1x class # x pixel # at scale 1, ..., 1x class # x pixel # at scale S.
+		2. bbox coordinates with shape 1x4xpixel # at scale 0, 1x4xpixel # at scale 1, ...,1x4xpixel # at scale S
+		3. Trick: Do NOT concat class scores at different scales.
+Output class scores for each scale separately.
+		4. Trick: Do NOT concat class score and coordinates at the same scale.
+Output class scores and bbox coordinates separately.
+		5. Trick: Do NOT concat bbox coordinates at differnt scales.
+Output bbox coordinates for each scale separately.
+		6. Trick: Typically, class scores need to pass activation fuctions such as exp, sigmoid or even softmax.
+Make sure these activation fucntions are in the model so that quantiztion algorithm can optimize the quantizaiton setting accordingly.
+		7. Trick: sometimes, bbox coordinates need to pass exp function or other activation function.
+Make sure these activation fucntions are in the model so that quantiztion algorithm can optimize the quantizaiton setting accordingly.
+		8. Trick: Do NOT concat some outputs and then split in the model.
+Make sure the computation of all these outputs are separate.
+If these computation needs to use the same op, the quantization algorithm can detect this situation and share the weights of the same op.

 ## Step 0: Prepare environment and data

 We need to download the latest toolchain docker image which contains all the tools we need.